River Hills Mall: 2008-Present

-With the announcement of Herbergers parent company, The Bon Ton being bought out by liquidators, Herberger's closed in mid 2018 and the building is currently vacant.
+After reports of financial struggle, Sears closed in early 2017, and the space has since sat vacant.
+With the announcement of Herberger's parent company, The Bon Ton being bought out by liquidators, Herberger's closed in mid 2018, and the space has since sat vacant.
 River Hills Mall was sold to the Kohan Retail Investment Group in 2021 for $29.4 million.

 PetSmart opened outside the mall on January 5, 2018.